laxmikant-ainapure/upcxx/README.md

 The current release is known to work on the following configurations:

-* macOS 10.11, 10.12 and 10.13 (El Capitan, Sierra and High Sierra,
-  respectively) with the most recent Xcode releases for each, though it is suspected that any Xcode (ie Apple clang) release 8.0 or newer will work.
+* macOS 10.11-10.14 (El Capitan, Sierra, High Sierra, or Mojave) with the most recent Xcode releases for each, though it is suspected that any Xcode (ie Apple clang) release 8.0 or newer will work.
   Free Software Foundation GCC (e.g., as installed by Homebrew or Fink) version 6.4.0 or newer should also work (smp and udp conduits)